ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 - Most plugins and themes that already include a light box script.
 Continue reading to see if you are using one of the know ones or follow the troubleshooting steps to find out what is conflicting on your site.
 - Any theme that is missing the obligatory `<?php wp_footer(); ?>` call in the footer.php template.
 - When showing an iframe as inline content in FancyBox -- not advised, use fancybox-iframe instead! -- the iframe will become blank after opening and closing it.
 The solution is to link directly to the iframe source and use `class="fancybox-iframe"` instead.
-- Embedded flash content that has no wmode or wmode 'window', is displayed above the overlay and other javascript rendered content like dropdown menus.
-WordPress does NOT check for missing wmode in oEmbed generated embed code.
-Since version 1.3.4.5, the missing wmode is added by this plugin for WP (auto-)embeds but not for other user-embedded content.
-Please make sure you set the wmode parameter to 'opaque' (best performance) or 'transparent' (only when you need transparency) for your embedded content.

 = Plugin conflicts =